Correctional Officer

 How is famliy life as a correctional officer?
 I really want to be one, but also want to have a family life.
 Is it hard to balance the two?

-Asked by Zack almost 11 years ago
+Asked by Zack over 11 years ago

 It is difficult due to the shift work.
 Once you get some seniority (in the Calfiornia system anyway) you can bid on a job and the days off and shift that go with it.
 Some people stay on first watch (graveyard) voluntarily for some time so they can interact more with their family.
 Also vacations are seniority bid so it can take several years to get a summer vacation.
 Most people start the job young and don't have children yet.
 That helps.
 Family and work is a juggling act in the real world.
 The shift work does make it harder.